mmj030703/Tik-Tac-Toe-Game-Project/README.md

-Tik-Tak-Toe Game is made using HTML, CSS & JavaScript.
+Tik-Tak-Toe Game is made using HTML, CSS and JavaScript.